ddmitov/perl-executing-browser/README.md

 ## Limitations

+* No pop-up windows
-* Only single-page applications are supported with no pop-up windows and no Perl scripting inside frames.
+* No Perl scripting inside frames
+* No file download
-* No files can be downloaded.
+* No printing
-* Printing is not supported.

 ## History